Tachaeon/Windows11Upgrade/README.md

 ## Files
 1.HardwareReadiness.ps1
 - **Run as System.**
-- This is Microsoft's HardwareReadiness script that can be found [here] [hardware].
+- This is Microsoft's HardwareReadiness script that can be found here https://techcommunity.microsoft.com/t5/microsoft-intune-blog/understanding-readiness-for-windows-11-with-microsoft-endpoint/ba-p/2770866.
 - I have added a directory check at the start as well as forced Windows notifications to be on.
 - At the end I create a file with the results of the script based on CAPABLE or NOT CAPABLE.